rvosa/bio-phylo-forest-dbtree/README.md

 Installation
 ------------
-This package can be installed in the standard ways, e.g. using the `ExtUtils::MakeMaker`
+This package can be installed in the standard ways, e.g. after downloading from this repository, using the `ExtUtils::MakeMaker` workflow:
-workflow:

     $ perl Makefile.PL
     $ make